UCSD-ECEMAE-148/fall-2024-final-project-fall-2024-final-project-team-5/README.md

 ### Software
 #### Embedded Systems
-To run the system, we used a Jetson Nano with an Oakd depth camera, an ld06 lidar sensor, and a point one Fusion Engine gps.
-For motion we used a VESC Driver within the Donkey Car framework. https://www.donkeycar.com/
+To run the system, we used a Jetson Nano with an Oakd depth camera, an ld06 lidar sensor.

 #### ROS2
 For commands, we made a 2 ROS2 Packages called camera_pkg and cruise_control that work with the UCSD Robocar framework.